datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

   source ~/venv/data-science/bin/activate

 ```
 The name of the current virtual environment will now appear on the left of the prompt (e.g. (venv)Your-Computer:your_project UserName$) to let you know that it’s active.
 From now on, any package that you install using pip will be placed in the venv folder, isolated from the global Python installation.
 This means that When the virtual environment is activated, when anything is installed using pip, it is installed in the virtual environment, not in your system's python.
-This means you can have different version of libraries installed and if an installation breaks, you can simply delete the correspoding venv folder (data-science in this case) and start over without damaging the global Python installation.
+This means you can have different version of libraries installed and if an installation breaks, you can simply delete the corresponding venv folder (data-science in this case) and start over without damaging the global Python installation.

-If you want to deactive the virtual environment, it is as simple as using the deactivate command:
+If you want to deactivate the virtual environment, it is as simple as using the deactivate command:

 ```
   deactivate